Dyalog/HttpCommand/docs/conga.md

     * A namespace named `Conga` which was introduced with Conga version 3.0 and implements behavior that makes it easier to run multiple Conga-based utilities in the same workspace. `Conga` is the recommended API version to use.
     * A namespace named `DRC` which is retained for backward-compatibility with applications which use earlier versions of Conga. `DRC` should only be used in an application where backward compatibility is necessary.

-The API looks for a matching version of the shared libraries; as such version of the API and the shared libraries must be the same.
+The Conga API looks for a matching version of the shared libraries; as such version of the API and the shared libraries must be the same.
 For more information on Conga please refer to the [Conga User Guide](https://docs.dyalog.com/latest/Conga%20User%20Guide.pdf).

 ### Default Behavior
 When first run, `HttpCommand` will attempt find or copy the Conga API and then initialize it. `HttpCommand` will attempt to use the `Conga` version of the API in preference to the `DRC` version.
 In general, all of this is transparent to the user.